 Below is a timeline of some key and interesting events from the medical history of Newmarket, in chronological order, starting from the earliest known medical reference going down to the present day.
-Click on the links to find out more regarding each specific event, person or place etc. mentioned:-
+Click on the links (in black) to find out more regarding each specific event, person or place etc. mentioned:-

 Note: dates pre-1752 are written from our post 1752 perspective – see New Year change for explanation.